The Happold Foundation

 Leveraging Resources: “Projects that demonstrate they leverage additional resources or capacity using the Foundation contribution will be particularly well regarded.”
 Show how the grant will enable wider impact beyond the immediate funding.

-Strategic Impact Over Direct Implementation: The Foundation prioritizes “providing targeted and strategically important funding to allow people and organisations to better understand and deliver technical and engineering interventions, which can include gathering evidence, undertaking research, running pilot or demonstration projects, testing new ideas, spreading good practice or providing critical expertise.”
+Strategic Impact Over Direct Implementation: The Foundation prioritises “providing targeted and strategically important funding to allow people and organisations to better understand and deliver technical and engineering interventions, which can include gathering evidence, undertaking research, running pilot or demonstration projects, testing new ideas, spreading good practice or providing critical expertise.”

 Clear Budget Justification: Applications should clearly explain budget usage and demonstrate why grant funding is needed for the specified expenses.